 You can learn to surf when the waves aren’t crashing down on the shore with enough force to break your neck, you can burn your feet on the lava sand and there a few great options for accommodation along the beach.
 To get here simply take a taxi across town to the coach station and hop on the chicken bus that takes 45 minutes and will only cost you C$12 (50¢).

-From Utila, Honduras to León, Nicaragua with public transport
+How to get from Utila, Honduras to León, Nicaragua with public transport

-If, like me, you were allllll the way up in Utila it’s a long journey down south to Nicaragua but easily done with local transport.
+If like me, you were allllll the way up in Utila it’s a long journey down south to Nicaragua but it’s easily done with local transport.
 The ferry from Utila to La Ceiba cost 518Lempira (US$23) and takes an hour.
-The taxi to the bus station will rip you off no matter what, but pay no more than 100L.
+The taxi to the bus station will rip you off no matter what but pay no more than 100L.
 The bus to San Pedro Sula cost 115 ($5) and took 4 hours, the bus to the capital city of Tegucigalpa cost 178L ($8) and took 5 hours.
 We had to spend the night here, after fighting with a scary taxi driver we decided to stay in the hotel right next to the coach station.

 You can walk or take a 60L taxi to a different coach station to catch the bus to Coluteca, it takes 3 hours and costs 103L.
 We got dropped off at a random gas station and got a ride in the back of a truck for 50L to the coach station where we caught a minibus half an hour to the border town of Guadaule for 35L.
 The border crossing is simple enough, as once you enter Nicaragua everything suddenly gets cheaper.
-The 3 hour chicken bus from the border to León only cost 50 Cordoba ($1.70), and we paid the same for a bike-taxi to take us to the city center.
+The 3-hour chicken bus from the border to León only cost 50 Cordoba ($1.70), and we paid the same for a bike-taxi to take us to the city center.